inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Minimal emphasis on reducing redundancy
 - Other notable approaches: Bill Inmon, Data Vauld

-KEY COMPONENTS: Fact and Dimension Tables<br>
+#### KEY COMPONENTS: Fact and Dimension Tables
 FACT TABLES
 - Contain measurements, metrics or facts corresponding to a business process
-- Fact tables are associated with action oriented **verbs** such as Sales, Orders etc.
+- Fact tables are associated with action oriented **VERBS** such as Sales, Orders etc.

 DIMENSION TABLES
 - Correspond to a business entity and provides context to a business process
-- Dimension tables are associated with descriptive **nouns** such as Customer, Product etc.
+- Dimension tables are associated with descriptive **NOUNS** such as Customer, Product etc.
 <br>
 <br>